High and Low (1963 film): Editing

 The use of multiple cameras simultaneously during the film's first half meant that a ten-minute scene would have a corresponding hour of footage to cut between.
-The use of multiple camera perspectives to film the ransom exchange sequence was an unprecedented shoot that required Kurosawa's particular attention during the editing process.
-Kurosawa employed colour for the first time in his career mid-way through the film.
+The ransom exchange sequence, filmed using multiple camera perspectives, was an unprecedented shoot that required Kurosawa's particular attention during the editing process.
+Kurosawa employed colour for the first time in his career midway through the film.
 The use of a trail of pink smoke in a pair of shots drives the investigation forward.
 According to film theorist Noël Burch, the moment acts as a singularising pivot that determines the investigative response.
 At this point in his career, Kurosawa felt that he and his crew were still too unfamiliar with the use of colour in film, and so decided to continue shooting films in black and white.

 The original script ending was changed when Kurosawa noted the performance of Yamazaki as being especially powerful.
 The original final scene contained a reflective conversation between Mifune and Nakadai.
 The crew spent two weeks filming the scene that initially followed the confrontation between Gondō and the kidnapper Takeuchi, but Kurosawa ultimately decided to cut it in favour of the final ending.
 The film was test-screened in mid-February.
-The final cut is 3,924 metres of film in length.
+The final cut is 3,924 m of film in length.

 Music

 High and Low was scored by Masaru Satō—his eighth collaboration with Akira Kurosawa.
 The film includes music from The H-Man (1958), also by Satō, such as "The Magic Begins" sung by Yumi Shirakawa.
 The opening titles feature a slow mambo, which is used as a tone-setter and thereafter used sparingly throughout the rest of the film.
 Satō was inspired by his mentor Fumio Hayasaka's final work, which had been influenced by rhythmless jazz music, and so composed the opening titles as a conscious development of their work together on Hayasaka's final film soundtrack I Live in Fear (1955).
 During the scene where the kidnapper is first seen by the audience, Franz Schubert's Trout Quintet can be heard on the radio.
 Kurosawa had originally wanted to use "Greenfields" by The Brothers Four and Elvis Presley's "It's Now or Never", but could not buy the rights.
-Around the city, jazz music is often heard, all of which are Satō's original compositions.
+Satō composed some original jazz music for the film, which can be heard in scenes around the city of Yokohama.

 To Kurosawa, music in films was supposed to reflect the mood of the scene, with its context and volume under tight control.
 The music's context either supports or contrasts the image by way of aural cues, for example, the use of trumpets with the discovery of new leads in the film to amplify the success of the investigation.
-When the police are in pursuit of the kidnapper, the Neapolitan song "'O sole mio" is played, but during climactic scenes, the relative lack of music was intentional so as to not disrupt important or dramatic moments.
+When the police are in pursuit of the kidnapper, the Neapolitan song "'O sole mio" is played, but during climactic scenes, the relative lack of music was intentional so as not to disrupt important or dramatic moments.